Addons

 #!/bin/bash

-docker-compose -f /root/nocodb/docker-compose.yml pull
+docker compose -f /root/nocodb/docker-compose.yml pull

-docker-compose -f /root/nocodb/docker-compose.yml up -d
+docker compose -f /root/nocodb/docker-compose.yml up -d

 remove_[NAME].sh

 This file is a simple shell script which is executed when the administrator removes the service (or module) from the system configuration.
 It is automatically executed as root.
 It is a good practice to remove the complete folder /root/[NAME] directory, because the addon detection is based on the existence of this folder.
-It is also good practice to remove all correponding data.
+It is also good practice to remove all corresponding data.
 For example, if you have a database, you should remove the database and the database user.

 An example of remove_nocodb.sh would be: